Things that go bump in the night

 “What do you mean?”
 He turned towards her, not understanding why she would suddenly ask that question.

-“I believe its because your my companion, that’s why he listened.”
+“I believe it’s because you’re my companion; that’s why he listened.”

-“Just taking care of your people doesn’t mean that he is a great general, you know.”
+“Just taking care of your people doesn’t mean he is a great general, you know.”

 “I know.”
 Agnis placed her hand on her back.
-“He also was quick on his feet, and knew what to do.
-I believe he has more up his sleeve.”
+“He also was quick on his feet and knew what to do.
+But, I believe he has more up his sleeve.”

 “We’ll see.”
 Zero devoured the Boar’s meat to the bone, leaving nothing behind.
 He finally felt full after eating the whole meat.
-With a loud burp, he pushed himself up, and went back towards their tent that they set up.
+With a loud burp, he pushed himself up and returned to the tent they had set up.

-Agnis scaled up his side and sat on his back, enjoying the nice cool breeze.
+Agnis scaled his side and sat on his back, enjoying the cool breeze.
 “Hey, Zero.”

 “This might sound strange, but I think your wings have grown a bit more.”